All About The direct tax vs indirect tax

-- Consumption of harmful commodities like cigarette, alcohol etc. can be discouraged, thus serving a social purpose.
+- Consumption of harmful commodities like cigarettes, alcohol, etc. can be discouraged, thus serving a social purpose.

 Image source: pixabay.com

 Why are taxes necessary?

 A government needs resources for running the administration of a country.
 Taxes have been levied ever since public administration came into being with the rule of kings.
 It’s a system to collect and distribute the surplus held by the rich to the poor.
 In the present day, taxes are required to fuel a country’s development and to provide various civic amenities.
 They are often the rider for a country’s growth.
 In fact, a country’s progress can be measured by how effective and efficient the administration is, rather than by the volume of taxes collected from its citizens and business enterprises.
-There are many countries that levy a plethora of taxes but spend the money in populist schemes instead for the real welfare of its people.
+There are many countries that levy a plethora of taxes but spend the money in populist schemes instead for the real welfare of their people.

 Conclusion – Direct tax vs Indirect tax

 Both Direct tax vs Indirect tax has their own set of purpose. direct tax and indirect tax differences are equitable because they are levied on individuals, according to their ability to pay.
 They are also economical because of a lower collection cost.
-However, direct tax doesn’t cover all sections of society.
+However, the direct tax doesn’t cover all sections of society.

-direct tax and indirect tax differences, on the other hand, are easy to realize because they are comprised in the price of products and services and also have a better coverage of the society.
+direct tax and indirect tax differences, on the other hand, are easy to realize because they are comprised in the price of products and services and also have better coverage of the society.
 The good thing is that the tax rate is high for harmful products to dissuade people from using them.